-Programs collect data from student surveys (see Appendix G for a copy of the survey) which should be administered to students in Grades 3-12 at the end of the school year.
-Information for how to administer the student survey will be forthcoming.
-The survey is available in English and
+Programs are required to collect data from student surveys (see Appendix G for a copy of the survey) which should be administered to students in Grades 3-12 at the end of the school year.
+The student survey will be emailed to the primary contact by WCER in March 2024.
+The survey is available in English and Spanish.

-Spanish.
 If your site needs the survey in a different language, please reach out to UWGB and DPI as soon as possible.